Assessing the Fertility Status of Men with Spinal Muscular Atrophy (SMA)

 To assess changes of fertility status over time, study participants will be eligible to undergo an additional semen analysis every 12 months for the duration of the 2-year study period.

-For your time, travel expenses, and efforts to participate in this study, you will receive two forms of compensation:
+For your time, travel expenses, and efforts to participate in this study, you will receive one form of compensation:

-Initial Compensation: You will receive $100 upon determining eligibility, completing the consent form, and finishing all study enrollment questionnaires.
+Compensation: You will receive $150 upon completion of phase 1 of the study.
+This includes determining eligibility, completing the consent form, 2 semen analyses, optional laboratory tests, and finishing all study enrollment questionnaires.

-Please note that these compensations are intended to acknowledge your time and expenses related to participation in the study and not as an inducement to participate.
+Please note that this compensation is intended to acknowledge your time and expenses related to participation in the study and not as an inducement to participate.

 STUDY DESIGN